manual transmission shifts hard

 Admittedly, I do not know the specifics of initiating a trial by jury.
 Though, I do know a small claims decision can be appealed where it would then be reheard(perhaps after some other legal steps and hurdles) in a jury trial.

 Quote »No. You cannot appeal if your case was tried by an arbitrator.
 If your case was tried by a judge, you may appeal the decision if you believe justice was not done.
 Technical mistakes made during the trial are not grounds for reversal.
 The appellate court will consider only whether substantial justice was done.
 Very few Small Claims cases are appealed.
 The expense of appealing is rarely justified in a Small Claims action.
 Taking an appeal may require retaining an attorney.
-In addition, the party who is appealing must purchase a typed transcript of the trial proceedings from the court reporter, or from the court when audio recording of the trial is authorized.
+In addition, the party who is appealing must purchase a typed transmission of the trial proceedings from the court reporter, or from the court when audio recording of the trial is authorized.
 If no stenographic minutes were taken, the party appealing will be required to prepare a statement of what took place during the proceeding.
 If a statement is used, the party who is not appealing will have the opportunity to offer changes to the statement.
 If you decide to appeal, you must file a notice of appeal and pay the required fee within 30 days after the judgment is entered.
 The party appealing the judgment can temporarily prevent its enforcement pending the decision on the appeal.
 To do this, a bond or undertaking must be filed with the court to guarantee payment of the judgment should the party lose the appeal. [/quote]

 I wan't referring to appealing an arbitration decision.
 I was referring to a small claims decision.
 Arbitration is not considered a trial.
 Two parties who enter arbitration do so under contract and under preset terms that are agreed upon by each party.